Things to see and do - Soest

 Ritterstraße D - 59494 Soest

 Length, width and height are virtually identical in the nave of this beautiful 14C Gothic hall-church.
 Above the north doorway the stained glass window representing the Last Supper (1520) evokes local specialities (boar's head, pitchers of beer).
-T..
+The..

 Altes Stellwerk 9 D - 59494 Soest